turris-cz/user-docs/docs/hw/hcl.md

 # Hardware compatibility list

-Turris routers are really universal, powered by Linux kernel and running open source Linux distribution.
+Turris routers are universal, powered by Linux kernel and running open source Linux distribution.
 Having USB port and in some cases mPCIe port brings multitude of possible hardware to connect to your Turris router.
 Sometimes it works out of the box, sometime some quirks are needed to get it working,